 Then, for daily activities, I have a master list of activities that we can do.
 We’re doing lots of puzzles, cutting practicing and gluing work since fine motor work is important at this stage.
 We’re sorting shapes, naming colors, making patterns, singing songs in the car, and all sorts of other simple learning activities as we go about our day.

 Pick a letter.
 Choose a theme your child will enjoy.
 Find books in your house that relate to this theme.
 Check out books from the library that match the theme.
 Add in an alphabet book, nursery rhyme book and history book, if desired.
+Here are all the book lists I use.

 Read several books.
 Read, read and read some more!
 This is the most important gift you can give your child!
 Here is a book list of 50 of the best alphabet books, if you are looking for some new books to read.

 Choose one or two simple activities to accomplish.
 Be realistic about your time and the prep.
 Some sample homeschool activities include fine motor skills such as cutting, gluing and threading beads.
 You could do a math activity of counting, patterning, sorting or sequencing.
 You can view some of the daily activities we’ll be using on my Homeschool Pinterest board.
 Pinterest is a great place for ideas!
+For even more ideas, check out my ABC curriculum here.

 Here’s the important thing to remember.
 Most of these activities can take place within your typical day.
 As you are on a walk, count the houses that you pass.
 When you are building with Legos, make a pattern.
 Try a new food at snack time.
 Look for shapes at the grocery store.